 Who am I?
 Where did I come from?
 Where am I going?
-Is God real?
+Is God real, a god who loves us?
 Are we alone in the world?
 Is there life after death?
 What is truth?
 How can I find lasting happiness?

 How we answer these questions and others like them — how we see the big picture in life — represents our “worldview”.

 Ordinarily, we don’t construct our worldview in a conscious, deliberate way.
 Instead, we acquire it slowly . . . as we grow and mature.
 We sort through, often unconsciously, the many concepts and experiences encountered in our families, at school, at work, in the media, in our culture, and in our faith-life.
 From these encounters, we adopt certain notions as “truths” that guide major decisions in our lives.
 By the time we become adults, our worldview is fairly complete.
 Buried deep within, most of us are not even aware it exists.

 If our worldview is substantially correct, the decisions we make in life will tend to support an active, healthy and holy lifestyle.
 Unfortunately, any dysfunctions we encounter in our formative years damage and truncate our worldview in their related areas.
 These dysfunctions lead us to adopt concepts we hold as truths that are actually false.
 Thus, we are vulnerable, and led to make some decisions over and over that are unhealthy, and even destructive, to our physical, intellectual and spiritual lives.

 What we hold as truth about God is a major part of our worldview.
 Who is He?
 What is He?
 Where is He?
 How does He relate to us?
 The answers to these and other questions about God influence many decisions in life.
 A young girl who is abused by her father will have a tough time accepting the notion of God as a loving Father.
 A young boy who is overly disciplined and awash in rules as he grows up will have a difficult time with the concept of a forgiving God who accepts us as we are.